Uniswap/docs/docs/sdk/v3/guides/advanced/03-active-liquidity.md

 }
 ```

-We calculate one Tick at a time, and we need to make sure our Tick stays inside the possible price range.
+We calculate one Tick at a time, and we need to make sure our Tick stays inside the possible price range by checking against `TickMath.MAX_TICK`.
 Again, we check if our current Tick is initialized and if so, recalculate the active liquidity:

 ```typescript